The Archer School for Girls

-The Archer School for Girls is an independent, college preparatory girls' school for grades 6–12, located in West Los Angeles, California, United States.
+The Archer School for Girls is a private college preparatory school for girls grades 6–12, located in the Brentwood neighborhood of Los Angeles, California, United States.
 Archer currently enrolls 490 students from 79 different zip codes and 141 feeder schools.

 History

 Archer was founded in 1995 by Megan Callaway, Victoria Shorr, and Diana Meehan, all graduates of girls' schools and parents of daughters about to enter middle school.
 According to Diana Meehan, the name “Archer” was chosen to signify a place where girls would be taught to be self-sufficient based on research specific to female learners.
 The school began in a converted Pacific Palisades dance studio with just over 30 sixth and seventh grade students.

 In 1999, the school purchased the Eastern Star Home for Women in Brentwood Village, a building designed by California architect William Mooser.
 The building has been designated a Los Angeles Historic-Cultural Monument and is listed in the California and National Register of Historic Places.

 One of Archer's numerous traditions is the raising of a maypole each year in spring.
 The tradition began in 1981 when an anonymous donor arranged to have the maypole constructed for the residents of the Eastern Star Home for Women then located at the site.
 Archer has since continued the custom, with 6th grade students performing a maypole dance on the last day of school.